By Rick Steves

 The "tourist season" runs roughly from May through September.
 Summer has its advantages: best weather, snow-free alpine trails, very long days (light until after 21:00), and the busiest schedule of tourist fun.

-Winter travelers find concert seasons in full swing, with absolutely no tourist crowds, but some accommodations and sights are either closed or run on a limited schedule.
+Winter travelers find concert seasons in full swing, with absolutely no crowds, but some accommodations and sights are either closed or run on a limited schedule.
 Confirm your sightseeing plans locally, especially when traveling off-season.
 The weather can be cold and dreary, and nightfall draws the shades on sightseeing well before dinnertime.
 But dustings of snow turn Austrian towns and landscapes into a wonderland, and December offers the chance to wander through traditional Christmas markets.